 What is the Waterfall Software Development Methodologies?

-The waterfall is believed to have been the first process model in software engineering, originating from mechanical engineering.
+The waterfall is believed to have been the first process model in software engineering and software testing, originating from mechanical engineering.
 It’s a sequential design process meaning that the earlier phases define subsequent phases.
-So, how is this different from agile.
-Both agile and waterfall are two different software development methodologies that solve the same problem, which is how to return an idea into a reality.
+So, how is this different from agile?
+Agile and waterfall are two software development methodologies that solve the same problem: how to return an idea into a reality.

 In today’s economy, you are likely going to have to build software as some part of realising your business dream or any creative endeavour that you have.
-That is just the world that we live.
+That is just the world we live.
 But you find yourself there how do you start building software?
 What are the different ways you could go about it?

 Well, when it comes to waterfall, one of the primary considerations is if your ID needs to work on the first try or risk losing customers, what approach should you take.
 In this case, an excellent example of why you would need a waterfall because it emphasises quality and completeness and testing over getting to market fast and iterating on top of it.

 Waterfall Vs Agile software development methodologies